krishgoel20/Registration-App/README.md

 ### 2. Set up the Project
 Create a new directory for the project and navigate to it in the Terminal.
-Create a new Expo project using the **"expo init"** command : **expo init Registration-App**.
+Create a new Expo project using the **expo init** command : **expo init Registration-App**.
 Choose the "blank" template or any other template preferred.
 Follow the prompts to configure the project.
 This generates a project structure with the necessary files.

 ### 3. Navigate to the Project directory